Central Park Conservancy: Financing

-In the fiscal year ending June 30, 2019, the Central Park Conservancy had net assets (own equity) of $360.846 million and liabilities of $28.144 million, which amounted to total assets of $388.990 million.
-Net assets decreased $15.122 million from the fiscal year ending June 30, 2018.
+In the fiscal year ending June 30, 2024, the Central Park Conservancy had net assets (own equity) of $622.067 million and liabilities of $55.356 million, which amounted to total assets of $677.423 million.
+Net assets increased $83.030 million from the fiscal year ending June 30, 2023.
 For tax purposes, the Conservancy's Employer Identification Number is 13-3022855.

 The Conservancy had an annual operating budget of $65–67 million in 2016, of which 75% comes from donations and the balance from municipal and state tax revenue.
 The Central Park Conservancy's overall endowment was over $200 million in 2014.
 Much of this amount came from large donations.
 The largest was in October 2012, when hedge fund manager John A. Paulson announced a $100 million gift to the Central Park Conservancy, the largest ever monetary donation to New York City's park system.
 Prior to Paulson's gift, the majority of donations to the Conservancy came from a relatively small group of 55,000 people who lived within a "10-minute walk" of Central Park.
 As of 2016, the Conservancy had spent nearly $800 million on improving Central Park.